6 Reasons Why You Need To Add Vitamin D To Your Life, Like, Yesterday

 Vitamin D is a hot area of research right now, and it’s not surprising.
 With such an influence over so many areas of our health, the benefits effects of Vitamin D are still being discovered every day.

-Here are five reasons you should consider adding Vitamin D to your health regimen:
+Here are six reasons you should consider adding Vitamin D to your health regimen:

 1. It helps to strengthen your immune system and fight off infections

 There are two different functions of our immune systems: the innate system, which is the body’s rapid response system to fighting infections, and the adaptive system, which produces sophisticated and highly specific responses to infections and provides long-lasting protection from illnesses we’ve experienced.

 Both are equally important in fighting infections, and Vitamin D plays a role in regulating both of them.

 Research shows that Vitamin D might play a role in helping to maintain a positive and healthy mood.
 Because Vitamin D helps regulate neurotransmitters such as dopamine and serotonin, it can have a significant impact on mood and well-being.

 "Because Vitamin D helps regulate neurotransmitters such as dopamine and serotonin, it can have a significant impact on mood and well-being."